arnoudbeerepoot/Building-A-Handwritten-Digits-Classifier-using-Cross-Validation/_sources/landing-page.md

 # My Jupyter books

-On this page I have listed my Jupyter books.
+On this page I have listed my projects in a Jupyter book.

-## Building a Spam filter with Naive Bayes

-## Building A Handwritten Digits Classifier using Cross Validation
+- Building A Handwritten Digits Classifier using Cross Validation

 In this project machine learning using k-fold cross validation is used to build a handwritten digits classifier.